mapbender/mapbender/docs/CONTRIBUTING.md

-# Developer Guide
+# Contributing Guide

 The Mapbender team welcomes contributions from all members - so you are welcome to join us in the development!

-Third-party patches are essential for the preservation of high standards in [Mapbender].

-We simply cannot access the huge number of platforms and myriad configurations that run [Mapbender].
+Third-party patches are essential for the preservation of high standards in Mapbender.
+We simply cannot access the huge number of platforms and myriad configurations that run Mapbender.
 We want it as easy as possible to carry out changes to get the [modules] in your environment to run.

 Therefore, we provide a few [guidelines][rules] as an overview for contributors to Mapbender.